Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/rigid_body.rst

 No Sleeping
    Prevents simulation meshes from sleeping.
 When an object has a linear velocity or angular velocity, it is in motion.
-It will detect collisions, receive gravity, etc. Once these thresholds are close to zero, it will cease these calculations---until another object interacts with it wake it up.
+It will detect collisions, receive gravity, etc. Once these thresholds are close to zero, it will cease these calculations -- until another object interacts with it wake it up.
    Python property: ``obj.game.use_sleep``
 Mass
    Affects the reaction due to collision between objects -- more massive objects have more inertia.